 So Can You Get a DUI on Kratom?

-The answer to the question can you get a DUI on kratom is not as clear-cut as you may think.
+Probably not.
+Police drug tests cannot yet test for kratom in your system.
+However, the answer to the question can you get a DUI on kratom is not as clear-cut as you may think.
+Kratom is a legal substance, and as such, there is no set level at which a person is “impaired,” according to the law.
 Every state enforces different laws for both intoxication and driving.
 Even when it comes to a DUI, you might see different legal language depending on where you live:

 - DUI: “driving under the influence”